deshaw/versioned-hdf5/docs/design.md

 from another dataset.
 HDF5 does this seamlessly, so that a virtual dataset appears to be a normal dataset.

-The basic design of versioned-hdf5 is this.
-Whenever a dataset is created for the first time (the first version containing the dataset), it is split into chunks.
+The basic design of versioned-hdf5 is this: whenever a dataset is created for the first time (the first version containing the dataset), it is split into chunks.
 The data in each chunk is hashed and stored in a hash table.
 The unique chunks are then appended into to a single raw_data dataset.
 The raw